The Smoke is next happening over the weekend 10th-12th January 2020.

 Accessibility during larps

-The level of movement that the larp requires is in the larp description.
+The levels of movement, contact, etc, that the larp requires are in the larp description.

-We will cater for any food allergy that we are informed of.
+We will cater for any dietary exclusion or allergy that we are informed of.

-There will always be a safety person on duty that you can contact if you feel uncomfortable at any time during or after a larp or a party,
+There will always be members of the safety team on duty.
+You can contact them if you feel uncomfortable at any time during or after a larp or a party.
+They are trained to help you.
+More details about our safety policy.